 - The finalized epochs are the epochs that have no query fee rebates left to claim by the Indexers, thus being finalized.

 Now that we’ve talked about the network stats, let’s move on to your personal profile.
 Your personal profile is the place for you to see your network activity, no matter how you’re participating on the network.
-Your Ethereum wallet will act as your user profile, and with the User Dashboard, you’ll be able to see:
+Your crypto wallet will act as your user profile, and with the User Dashboard, you’ll be able to see:

 This is where you can see any current actions you took.
 This is also where you can find your profile information, description, and website (if you added one).